500 E Market Street

 Research 8:00 a.m. through 4:30 p.m.

-Real Estate records are available in the office and date back to 1805; however, some items are not available on line (Power of Attorney books, ordinance books, assignment books, and receipt and release books).
+Real Estate records are available in the office and date back to 1805; however, some items are not available on line (Power of Attorney books, ordinance books, assignment books, and receipt and release books, etc.).
 Real Estate Records can be found at www.Landex.com.
-Landex remote is good for title searches and Landex webstore is designed more for public use.
-There is a fee imposed by Landex for this service.
+Landex remote is good for frequent searching and Landex webstore is on a pay-per-document basis for the infrequent searcher.
+There is a fee imposed by Landex for these services.

 Recording information: each document is checked for certain criteria.
 Those items include but are not limited to the following: